The geometry of $C^{1,\alpha}$ flat isometric immersions: Introduction

 This article concerns the fundamental question of the sub-$C^2$ regularity scales for which, given an isometric immersion of a flat domain, one is able to make sense of fundamentally geometric objects such as the second fundamental form and the Gauss-Codazzi equations.
 The final goal is to show that the developability property of such isometric immersions (as defined below in Definition \ref{defdev} and proven for $C^2$ isometries in \cite{HaNi}) survives for $C^{1, \alpha}$ isometric immersions if $\alpha>2/3$.
 As we shall see, parts of the project, e.g.\@ the definition of the second fundamental form, can be carried over for $\alpha>1/2$, but our analysis falls short of proving a weak variant of the Codazzi-Mainardi equations for $1/2<\alpha< 2/3$.
 In this manner, the question of the optimal threshold remains open in the flat case as it is for the elliptic case.

 Before proceeding, it should be mentioned that the developability of flat isometric immersions have been discussed in the literature in other regularity regimes.
 Pogorelev \cite[Theorem 1, p.
 603]{Po 73} proves this developability under the rather weak assumptions of $C^1$ regularity and the existence and vanishing of the total extrinsic curvature (defined as a measure).
 This result lies at the background of our conclusion through the analysis made in \cite{lepamonge} and \cite{Kor, Kor2}.
 On the other hand parallel results have been shown by the second author for $W^{2,2}$ isometric immersions \cite{Pak}, where a slight $C^1$ regularity gain in this case is also proven, and by Jerrard in \cite{J2010} for the class of Monge-Amp\`ere functions \cite{fu1}.
-The former result, and the subsequent statement regarding the smooth density of isometric immersions were generalized to higher dimensional domains for the co-dimension 1 case in \cite{LP}.
+The former result was based on observations made by Kirchheim on solutions to the degenarate Monge-Amp\`ere equation \cite[Chapter 2]{Ki-hab}, and lead to a subsequent statement regarding the smooth density of isometric immersions.
+These statements were generalized to higher dimensional domains for the co-dimension 1 case in \cite{LP}.
 The latter approach by Jerrard \cite{Je1, J2010}, anchored in geometric measure theory, opened the path for proving $C^1$ regularity and a full range of developability results for isometric immersions of any dimension and co-dimension of sub-critical Sobolev regularity \cite{JP}.